hiltmon/hiltmon.com/source/_posts/2014-01-20-more-textmate-2-basics.markdown

 The tabs at the top are also smart in TextMate 2.
 If you have the file browser open and request a file that is in the same tree as the currently open folder, it opens in a new tab.
 If not, it opens in a new window.
 TextMate therefore tabs or windows depending on the context of the file, automatically determining project membership.
 This even works when you use `mate <filename>` from the command-line.

 We all open a lot of tabs as we work, especially in Rails development.
 And it's a pain to close each tab individually.
-If you `⌘-click` on a tab close button, all other *saved* tabs will close.
+If you `⌥-click` on a tab close button, all other *saved* tabs will close.

 You can also drag a tab out of the tab bar (or double-click on it) to move it to a new window.
 If you want it back, use the **Window / Merge All Windows** menu.
 Currently this merges all windows into one, here's hoping they use the smart logic for creating tabs and windows to find a way to merge to project-based windows someday.